Gleyber Torres Player Props: Yankees vs. Dodgers

-On Friday, Gleyber Torres (.535 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+Gleyber Torres -- batting .326 in his past 10 games -- will be in action for the New York Yankees versus the Los Angeles Dodgers, with Michael Grove on the hill, on June 3 at 7:15 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mariners.
+In his previous game he had a one-hit showing (1-for-4) against the Dodgers.

 Gleyber Torres Game Info & Props vs. the Dodgers